Sumesh-skr/Bharat_Intern_Projects/3. Health Monitoring System/README.md

 4. The LCD will display the heart rate and body temperature readings.
 5. The ESP8266 module will transmit the heart rate and temperature data to a remote server.

-## Contributing

-Contributions to this project are welcome.
-Feel free to open issues and submit pull requests to help improve the code.

-## License

-This project is licensed under the [MIT License](LICENSE).